 – 2025 Sustainability Vision

-Emory invests over $54 million of its total investment pool of $7.4 billion in green tech, conservation, renewable energy, energy optimization, energy efficiency, alternative and renewable energy companies, sustainable forestry, and waste management.
+In 2019, Emory invested over $54 million of its total investment pool of $7.4 billion in green tech, conservation, renewable energy, energy optimization, energy efficiency, alternative and renewable energy companies, sustainable forestry, and waste management.

 Sustainable investing strategies can have additional positive impacts like: